congdm/Patchouli-Compiler/README.md

 ## Description

-This compiler is based on the Oberon-0 compiler in Prof. Niklaus Wirth "Compiler Construction" book.
+This compiler is based on the Oberon-0 compiler in Prof. Niklaus Wirth "Compiler Construction" book and the Oberon-07 compiler in Project Oberon (2013).

 The goal is to implement the recursive descent compiler for Oberon-07 language, Intel 64 architecture.

-Written in Component Pascal, compiled by Gardens Point Component Pascal, and require .NET 2.0 to run.
+The old version is written in Component Pascal, compiled by Gardens Point Component Pascal, and require .NET 2.0 to run.
+The current version is written in Oberon-07 and self-compiled itself.

 Binary is also supply with source.